Foot and ankle

 Hand and wrist

 Our hands are connected to the lower arm through the wrist.
-The hand and wrist consist of many little bones that are connected with ligaments.
+The hand and wrist consist of many little bones that are connected through ligaments.
 The muscles and tendons in the hand and lower arm allow us to move them.
-Three important nerves running through the hand that ensure sensation etc.
+Three important nerves running through the hand that ensure that you can feel etc.

 In addition to acute injury, hand and wrist issues often occur due to overburdening and trapped nerves.